Front End Hosting - Advanced provisions a Node.js application with the following environments:

 In the future, new commits to the new branch trigger its deployment automatically.

-For information on viewing your subscription details, refer to Managing subscriptions > Viewing subscriptions.
+For information about viewing your subscription details, visit Viewing subscriptions.

-For monitoring instructions, refer to Using Stack Metrics to monitor activity on your environments.
+For monitoring instructions, visit Using Stack Metrics to monitor activity on your environments.

 As part of the code build/deployment process, multiple commands run in the backend to produce a build artifact and deploy it to an environment.
 These include: